Ruila/hero-skills/README.md

 **Axios**: Axios is a promised-based HTTP client for JavaScript.
 It has the ability to make HTTP requests from the browser and handle the transformation of request and response data.

 **React Router DOM**: It enables you to implement dynamic routing in a web app.
-Unlike the traditional routing architecture in which the routing is handled in a configuration outside of a running app, React Router DOM facilitates component-based routing according to the needs of the app and platform.
+Unlike the traditional routing architecture in which the routing is handled in a configuration outside a running app, React Router DOM facilitates component-based routing according to the needs of the app and platform.

 ### Install Dependencies